moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="transferErc20"></a>
 # **transferErc20**
-> AccountControllerResponse transferErc20(authorization, name, inputBody)
+> TransactionAPIResponse transferErc20(authorization, name, inputBody)